 What to Do if the New Garbage Disposal Isn’t Working

 If the new garbage disposal is making an unusual sound or not working at all, don’t panic!
 Call a professional plumber to take a closer look.
 Even if you installed the new unit correctly, there could be a problem with the inner mechanics of the disposal itself.

 Schedule Plumbing Service Today

 If you’re dealing with a plumbing issue in Cheshire or a surrounding area, don’t hesitate to contact the experts at F.F.
 Hitchcock Plumbing, Heating & Cooling today.
 Dedicated to fantastic customer service, our plumbers are friendly, prompt, and knowledgeable.
-In addition to providing plumbing services, we also specialize in premier air conditioning, heating, and fuel services.
-Contact us today!
+In addition to providing plumbing services, we also specialize in premier air conditioning services, heating services, and fuel services.